 Here are the main tour options:

-There are two full-day options for KFNP: the 6-hour tour covers 100 miles and visits one tidewater glacier, while the 7.5-hour tour covers 130 miles and visits two tidewater glaciers, in the Kenai Fjords National Park and the Chiswell Islands National Wildlife Refuge.
+There are two full-day options for KFNP: the 6-hour tour covers 100 miles and visits one tidewater glacier, while the 7.5-hour tour covers 130 miles and visits two tidewater glaciers, in the Kenai Fjords National Park and the Alaska Maritime National Wildlife Refuge.
 Both cruises travel on very stable, high-speed catamarans and are hosted by uniformed National Park rangers.

 You’ll see abundant wildlife throughout the park, and the tidewater glaciers are massive.
 You can also hear what sounds like the crack of a gunshot—then watch as a big chunk of ice falls hundreds of feet to the ocean below.

-During either the mid-day or dinner version of this cruise, you’ll explore the world of wildlife up close in the calm waters of Resurrection Bay, drifting close to massive bird rookeries and sea lion colonies.
+During this mid-day cruise, you’ll explore the world of wildlife up close in the calm waters of Resurrection Bay, drifting close to massive bird rookeries and sea lion colonies.
 The ship stops along the route for whale, sea otter, or Dall's porpoise sightings.
-You'll also get great photo ops of glaciers such as enormous Bear Glacier, the largest glacier in the Kenai Fjords National Park.
+You’ll also get great photo ops of alpine and piedmont glaciers including enormous Bear Glacier, the largest glacier in Kenai Fjords National Park.

 During spring, you’ll head into Resurrection Bay to follow Gray Whales for a stretch of their annual migration north—they started in Baja California and are en route to their summer feeding waters in the Bering Sea.
 These whales tend to travel by “line of sight,” meaning they stay close to the coastline.
 That means you’ll also get a good look at alpine glaciers, Steller sea lions, Dall's porpoise, bald eagles, puffins and other marine birds.
 This tour is short enough that there’s no meal served, but you get free coffee, tea or hot chocolate; you can also pack your own lunch or pick up something at the snack bar.